Creating a Discussion

 In real-life discussions, who gets to speak at each point in time is determined by complex social dynamics, which are difficult to realistically model.
 However, there are ways with which we can simulate these dynamics.

 SynDisco uses the TurnManager class to model turn taking.
-Two implementations are available by default: Round Robin, and Random Weighted
+Three implementations are available by default:

 [5]: